Undergarun/FirestormWoD/README.md

 git submodule init && git submodule update --remote
 ```

-- The MS framework that can be found on : https://github.com/MilleniumStudio/ms_framework, you need to generate the solution with cmake, compile it with visual studio or whatever favorite compiler.
-Then generate the INSTALL project in visual studio or make install with gcc for exemple.

 - **NEW** Windows user you need the mysql server installed, download the last version (5.7+) here : [MySQL Community Server](http://dev.mysql.com/downloads/mysql/) if you need the x86 build just change the include path on cmake
 - **NEW** You must choose the libcurl .lib for your MSVC version in the `dep/libcurl` folder
 - **NEW** If you use MSVC 2013 you *MUST* have the update 3+